pierangeloc/programs-as-data/presentation/deckset.md

 }
 ```

-^ Here is a straightforward implementation for the healthcheck, One function checks the DB, one checks the kafka connection, and one checks the external http connection.
+^ Here is a straightforward implementation for the healthcheck, One function checks the DB using ZIO and Doobie -> CLICK -> CLICK,
-At the end, we collect the error messages produced by each of them into  a single list

 ---